A Note on Hilbert's "Geometric" Tenth Problem: Introduction

 In this paper, we will seek to answer decidability questions in the geometric language.
-In $\S \ref{machinery}$ we generalise techniques of Eisentr\"{a}ger \&\ Schlapentokh and use modern results of Pasten (recap: $\S \ref{recap}$) to conclude the undecidability in the language of rings augmented by a predicate $B_l$ defining ``good\footnote{See \emph{Definition \ref{lfriend}}.} behaviour'' relative to a prime $l$:
+In $\S \ref{machinery}$ we generalise techniques of Eisentr\"{a}ger \&\ Schlapentokh and use modern results of Pasten (recalled in $\S \ref{recap}$) to conclude undecidability in the language of rings augmented by a predicate $B_{l}$ defining ``good behaviour'' relative to a fixed prime $l$ (elements that are \emph{$l$-behaved}; see \emph{Definition \ref{lfriend}}).
+We are unable to prove \textit{existential} undecidability results ($\S \ref{break}$ explains why) however we are able to get some distance by using a single initial universal quantifier:

-\begin{customthm}{ } \textit{Let $K$ be the function field of a curve, of characteristic $p > 2$, not containing the algebraic closure of a finite field.
-Then for some prime $l$, $\TThE(K; \mathcal{L}_F \cup \{B_l\})$ without parameters is undecidable.} \end{customthm}
+\begin{customthm}{\ref{firstuni}} \textit{Let $K$ be the function field of a curve, of positive characteristic and not containing the algebraic closure of a finite field.
+Then for some prime $l$, $\TTh_{\forall^1\exists^+}(K; \mathcal{L}_F \cup \{\neg B_{l}\})$ without parameters is undecidable.} \end{customthm}

-This machinery is then expounded upon and properties of ``good behaviour'' exploited to obtain the main results of this paper in $\S \ref{three}$.
-In particular, we provide for the first time an example of an undecidable existential theory of function fields in the language $\mathcal{L}_F$.
-In $\S \ref{newresults}$ we prove:
+We then make some progress in $\S \ref{universal}$ eliminating this introduced behaviour-controlling predicate $B_l$, to obtain as a corollary: